Edgenius/PlatoDocSite/content/workflow/p330-workflow-submissions.md

 +++
-title = "WORKFLOW SUBMISSIONS" description = "Keep track of your workflow submissions.
-PlatoForms allows you to manage and view submitted workflows." weight = 400
+title = "WORKFLOW SUBMISSIONS" description = "Workflow forms have multiple steps, and PlatoForms gives your the power to monitor them." weight = 400
 +++